Greece is more than islands and beaches, and Thessaloniki is great proof of it. This city is a unique combination of ancient history and modernism.

 What to Do in Thessaloniki on One Day

 Thessaloniki has a lot to offer so you probably need more than one day to enjoy it fully.
-However, if you are in Central Macedonia’s capital for only a day, you can still explore the highlights of this city.
+However, if you are in Central Macedonia’s capital for only a day, you can still have enough time to explore the highlights of this city.

-Learn where to go, where to eat, what to do and where to stay with this comprehensive guide.
+Learn where to go, where to eat, where to stay, and what to do in Thessaloniki with this comprehensive guide.

 The White Tower is probably the most iconic landmark of Thessaloniki.
 Ottomans built the tower in the early 16th century as a replacement of an old Byzantine fortification.
 This way, they could strengthen the city’s harbor.